gideon-maina/rss-processor/README.md

     $ docker exec -it RSSProcessorDockerDB /usr/bin/mysql -u root -padmin rssfeeds

-# Possible improvements
+# Running

+NB.Since docker containers need a prefix of their names in order to connect to them via TCP, you might need to update `db/db.go` to remove docker specific fields

-Pass the duration to refresh the feeds as an arg to the program i.e using os.Args (left this as the project is for demo purposes)
+Pass the duration to refresh the feeds as an arg to the program, the default is 5 minutes.

+    $ go run main.go -refresh=<minutes>